enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 runtime (both in terms of 'short', 'medium', and 'long' calculations, and also in terms of an actual wall clock time), and whether the test problem is critical (i.e., tests a fundamental piece of the code) or not.
+A general rule for choosing the runtime value is 'short' for runs taking less than 5 minutes, 'medium' for run taking between 5 and 30 minutes, and 'long' for runs taking more than 30 minutes.
 A full listing of options can be found in the ``run/README`` file.

 Once you have created a new problem type in Enzo and thoroughly documented the parameters in the Enzo parameter list, you should